endeavor-in/interactive_image/README.txt

 2. Download Jquery UI from http://jqueryui.com/download with at least the draggable interaction included, and extract the contents into the following location: 'sites/all/libraries/jquery-ui'.

-3. Download and place the entire interactive_image directory into sites/all/modules/ directory.
+3. Download the Interactive Image module and extract its contents into sites/all/modules/ directory.

+4. Download the Libraries API 2.x module and extract its contents into sites/all/modules/ directory.

-3. Enable Interactive Image module by navigating to:
+5. Enable Libraries API and Interactive Image modules by navigating to:
 		Administer > Modules.

-4. Configure Interactive Image module by navigating to:
+6. Configure Interactive Image module by navigating to:
 		Administer > Configuration > User Interface > Interactive Image

-5. Configure permissions by assigning user roles that can 'create hotspots'.
+7. Configure permissions by assigning user roles that can 'create hotspots'.

 USAGE:
 ------